 You Should Know….

-- The 4-H year starts October 1 and ends September 30
+- The 4-H year starts October 1 and ends September 30.

-- Youth who have reached their 5th birthday before October 1 of the current 4-H year through youth who have not reached their 19th birthday before October 1 of the current 4-H year are eligible to enroll in a 4-H club
+- Youth who have reached their 5th birthday before October 1 of the current 4-H year through youth who have not reached their 19th birthday before October 1 of the current 4-H year are eligible to enroll in a 4-H club.

 - To complete the 4-H year you must:

-- Participate in showmanship
+- Participate in at least one showmanship

-- Give a demonstration
+- Give at least one demonstration

-- Jeanette K. Burghart 4-H Memorial Scholarship-Awarded to a graduating senior who has been actively engaged in 4-H Know Your Government (May have been current year, and/or earlier years.)
+- Jeanette K. Burghart 4-H Memorial Scholarship-Awarded to a graduating senior who has been actively engaged in 4-H Know Your Government (May have been current and/or earlier years.)

 Applicants must meet the following criteria:

 - Be a current or former member of Kittitas County 4-H.